nicercode/2016-02-01-ResBaz/lessons/70-version-control/basics.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-The command `git add` does (essentially) the same thing as clicking
+The command `git add` indicates which files we want to add:
-the "Staged" checkbox in Rstudio:

 ```
 git add script.R
 git status